ssurti6199/elderhelper/wechat.md

    3. Privacy (change methods for friending me, block people, hide posts, etc)
    4. General (language, text size, background, stickers, photos/videos/files, speaker, backup, storage, Manage Discover, WeChat Tools)

+### For more information click the video at the top of the screen or contact us with further questions.